 When a patient is both constipated and bloated, the causes may include fermentation in the small intestine.
 Consider these dietary changes:

 - a Low-FODMAP diet (If beans are tolerated, chickpeas and lentils are good options.
 Otherwise, add certain berries and/or certain soaked nuts and seeds.
 Find the Low-FODMAP food list here.)

 - solutions for SIBO (Here’s a good article.)

-Several additional high-fiber foods can be used in your beet smoothie, to change up the flavor and add variety:
+Several additional high-fiber foods can be used in your Constipation Smoothie, to change up the flavor and add variety: